The Arbitrage Window

 Normalisation, Not Revolution

-This isn't a revolution.
-It's a normalisation.
+This is not a revolution.
+It is a normalisation.

 Starting

 The sophistication comes from doing it, not from buying the right tool or finding the perfect template.
-Every cycle teaches you something.
+Every cycle teaches something.
 Every cycle improves the Seed.
 Every cycle makes the next one better.

 This is how discipline compounds.
 Not through revelation.
 Through iteration.

 Part of the Marketing Universe.
 Explore Traffic Plus Offer : The Trust Algorithm : Opportunity and Authority.
-Read the book: Marketing Curious: Working the Noise.